sensu/sensu-go-workshop/lessons/operator/03/README.md

 1. Try exploring some other resources.

    _NOTE: don't forget to use `--help`; for example, `sensuctl --help` will output a list of "management commands" which are effectively API resources that are accessible via `sensuctl`._

+**NEXT:** when you're done exploring `sensuctl` resource list and info commands, you're ready to move on to the next step.

 ## EXERCISE: create an API Key for personal use